 Guilin City itself is the seat of the prefecture of the same name.
-It administers 17 smaller political divisions, two of which are termed “autonomous counties” and are home to the 瑶族/yao2zu2 (Yao ethnic minority) and 苗族/miao2zu2 (Miao/Hmong ethnic minority).
+It administers 17 smaller political divisions, two of which are termed “autonomous counties” and are home to the 瑶族/yao2zu2 (Yao ethnic minority) and 苗族/miao2zu2 (Miao/Hmong ethnic minority) peoples.

 The majority of the Yao people, also known as the Mien people, live in the hills of southeast China (Hunan, Guizhou, Guangdong, Guangxi, Yunnan), Vietnam, Laos, and Thailand.
 They are famous in China for their bright headscarves, intricate needlework in dress, and, of course, their ingenuous terraced agriculture.

 The Miao (Hmong) people have a storied history, beginning in the southern Chinese area, but marked by cultural and linguistic division, relocation, and refusal to be subjugated by the majority-Han Ming and Qing empires.
-The term “Miao” itself is not a name used by the Miao (Hmong) population in Southeast Asia, but is used by Miao Chinese peoples in China.
+The term “Miao” itself was used officially by the Chinese government in the middle of the 20th century in its attempts to identify, classify, and administer the ethnic minorities of southern China.
+The term has a history of being applied inconsistently in China and the West to refer to several different non-Han peoples.
+It is not used by the Hmong population in Southeast Asia and in the West, where it is considered derogatory, but is used autonymically in China.

 Be awed.
 This place is awesome: hillsides costumed in rice terraces while foals nibble on grass and flower and just revel, satisfied.